ahw0/Database-RisiKo/README.md

 # Logical design
 ## Logical scheme
-At this stage of the database design, you get a level of abstraction compared to previous part.
+At this stage of the database design, you get a level of abstraction compared to the previous part.
-It will translate the conceptual scheme (already prepared for this purpose by means of a restructuring) in a logical scheme, depending on the type of data selected, that is the pure relational type.
+It will translate the conceptual scheme (already prepared for this purpose through a restructuring) into a logical scheme, depending on the type of data selected, that is the pure relational type.
-In the relational schemes that follow the primary keys will be indicated in **Bold** , while the external keys will be indicated in *italic*.
+The relational schemes that follow the primary keys will be indicated in **Bold**, while the external keys will be indicated in *italic*.
 If a primary key is composed of multiple attributes and one or more of these, referring to a key of another table, will come added {FK} to his side.